Emergency Rental Assistance Program | Frequently Asked Questions

 Where can I check the status of my application?

 You will receive a case number as soon as you complete an application in Neighborly (application portal software).
 You may use this number to check your application status at any time.
+Please note that application status is only provided through the Neighborly application portal due to the volume of applications received.
+Status updates will not be provided by email or phone.

 Do I have to pay back the money?